 Anna then moved to the Napa Valley and spent two years as the assistant winemaker at Seavey Vineyard before working for five years as the assistant winemaker at Bryant Family Vineyard under the tutelage of philippe melka.
 In 2007, Anna became the winemaker at Piña Napa Valley, where she crafts single-vineyard designate Napa Valley Cabernet Sauvignon wines and where she makes her Ilaria wines.

 Anna also makes the Stack House and Tether wines in Napa.
 She and her husband, winemaker Mario Monticelli have winemaking projects in Barolo, Chianti, MAremma Toscana and Abruzzo.
 They travel to Italy with their three children to work on their wines there.

 Mario Monticelli - Winemaker / Owner

 Winemaking is a family affair in the Monticelli home.
 Anna's husband, Mario, was born into a family whose roots as winemakers span four generations.
 His father emigrated from Italy to California where he has worked for over 50 years making wine for Gallo.
 He introduced Mario to the family business when Mario was still a child, instilling in him a passion that defines Mario and Anna's lives.

 Mario earned degrees in Viticulture, Enology and Italian at the University of California Davis.
 He honed his craft working a harvest in Tuscany at Villa Antinori, then spent four years working as the assistant winemaker for renown consultant Philippe Melka for numerous Napa Valley producers.
-He spent three years as the winemaker for Quixote Winery before assuming the role of winemaker for Trinchero Napa Valley in 2007.
+He then spent three years as the winemaker for Quixote Winery and thirteen years as the winemaker for Trinchero Napa Valley before becoming a consultant winemaker.